 The Allison Baden-Clay Foundation Board is responsible for the strategic direction of the Foundation,ensuring it lives up to its values and achieves its goals.

-The Board comprises of members who share a diverse range of professional skills, are passionate advocates against domestic and family violence, and are invested in creating a safe and secure future for all Queenslanders.
+The Board comprises of members who share a diverse range of professional skills, are passionate advocates against domestic and family violence, and are invested in creating a safe and secure future for all Australians.
 The Board’s members contribute their time and expertise on a pro bono basis.

 Vanessa A Fowler

-Chairman of the Board of Directors, The Allison Baden-Clay Foundation.
+Chair of the Board of Directors, The Allison Baden-Clay Foundation.

 Vanessa is the sister of the late Allison Baden-Clay.
 She is also a wife, mother of two boys and aunt to three beautiful young girls who have tragically lost their mother just six years ago.
 Vanessa is a primary school teacher, and enjoys educating and shaping young minds.

 Little did she know that in 2008, that her life would take such a drastic turn in horrific circumstances and that her family would need her support more than ever.
 Among all of the busyness of life, Vanessa still finds time to support her parents in the care of Allison’s three children.

 As you are aware, Vanessa and her family were thrust into public attention following the death of Allison and she has been a guiding force in the formation of the Allison Baden-Clay Foundation, taking on the role of a Director and Chairman of the Board.